 Students transferring into UBC Engineering: admitted students should be placed by JUNE 30, with placement results posted in your SSC account.
 Students admitted after mid-late JUNE will be placed on a rolling basis, shortly after being admitted to UBC.
 Check your account for your placement and registration date/time.

 Your evaluation is based on a combination of your first-year average and your personal statement.
 If your first choice program is full, we will try to place you into your second choice program, and if that’s full, we’ll look at your third choice, etc. All students will be placed in a second-year program (provided that all the necessary requirements are met).
-Please rank your preferences of programs from 1-12 including UBC-Okanagan if applicable.
-It is important to note that if you only rank your top preference(s) and you are not placed, it will be assumed that you will not be attending UBC Engineering.
-Also note, if you are placed into a UBC-Okanagan program, you will be required to relocate to the city of Kelowna, BC.
+Please rank your preferences of all programs including UBC-Okanagan if applicable.
+It is important to note that if you only rank your top preference(s) and you are not placed, it will be assumed that you will not be continuing in UBC Engineering.
+If you are placed into a UBC-Okanagan program, you will be required to relocate to the city of Kelowna, BC.
+If placed into the Environmental program, you will be required to relocate to the city of Prince George, BC.

 During the application period of mid-March to May 15, an Apply Now button will be available above.
 Use your CWL login and password to access the form.